iam-kvvardhan/Node_Health/README.md

 # Node_Health

-# By using below commands we can check our servers node health
+# By following this bash script we can check our server node health